abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 ### Grouping of Navigation Menu Items

 Some applications may need to group their main menus to tidy up their menu structure.
-For example: you may want to group ABP's menu items, which came from modules in a group named *Admin*.
-For this purpose, we have added the grouping support to navigation menus.
+For example, you may want to group ABP's menu items, which came from modules in a group named *Admin*.

-You can allow to define groups and associate menu items with a group.
+In this version, you can allow defining groups and associate menu items with a group.
 Then, your theme can render your menu items within the specified groups.

 **Example:**